Fraternity and Sorority Housing Policies

 - Chapter is out of compliance with health and safety codes

-- In the event of a kitchen closure, the chapter president, house manager, chapter advisor, Housing and Dining Services and Student Life Greek advisor will all be notified of the closure and process for closing the kitchen.
+- In the event of a kitchen closure, the chapter president, house manager, chapter advisor, Housing Services and Student Life Greek advisor will all be notified of the closure and process for closing the kitchen.

 - All fraternity or sorority cooks must be certified.
 Details on how a cook can be certified are available on the Allegheny County Health Department website and by consulting your Greek Facility Coordinator.